arbor-sim/arbor/doc/co_cell.rst

    * **Gap Junction Sites**: These refer to the sites of :ref:`gap junctions <modelgapjunctions>`.
      They are declared by specifying a location on a branch of the cell.

-   Because cable cells are the main cell kind in Arbor and has more properties than listed here, it has a :ref:`dedicated page <cablecell>`.
+   Because cable cells are the main cell kind in Arbor and have more properties than listed here, they have a :ref:`dedicated page <cablecell>`.

 2. **LIF Cells**